 When & Where

 Since 1992, Cooper has partnered with clients to define and deliver upon service and product strategy.
 We've designed everything from medical devices to consumer products to sophisticated business tools for a wide variety of companies.
 Our specialty has always been bringing clarity to complex situations.

-Ten years ago, we decided to expand our impact by teaching and mentoring clients and design professionals.
-Drawing from our 20 years of experience, we offer custom training for companies and public classes in interaction design, visual interface design, design communication and collaboration, and our intensive UX Boot Camp.
+In 2002, we decided to expand our impact by teaching and mentoring clients and design professionals.
+Drawing from our 20+ years of experience, we offer custom training for companies and public classes in Interaction Design, Visual Interface Design, Design Leadership, our intensive UX Boot Camp and Master Classes.
 Learn more at www.Cooper.com.